 2. Extra Dividend or Special Dividend

 Extra Dividend is a special dividend, usually a large one-off payment to shareholders.
-For example, a company may have had a particularly great fiscal year and has already accumulated a significant amount of cash on its books.
+For example, a company may have had a particularly great fiscal year and already accumulated significant cash on its books.

-If this company does not have any specific investments to make with this extra cash, such as investing in new manufacturing or research facilities or possible competitor acquisition, then it may choose to return some of these profits to shareholders as a sign of goodwill.
+Suppose this company has no specific investments with this extra cash, such as investing in new manufacturing or research facilities or possible competitor acquisition.
+In that case, it may return some of these profits to shareholders as a sign of goodwill.

 3. Liquidating Dividends

-Liquidating Dividend is usually paid if there are any left-over or allocated funds during a company’s liquidation.
+A Liquidating Dividend is usually paid if any left-over or allocated funds are available during a company’s liquidation.
 Because this form of dividend is considered a return of capital to shareholders, it is typically tax-free.
+This is the case even if the dividend exceeds a shareholder’s investment cost.
+However, because liquidation rarely occurs unless it is necessary to close down a business, investors should be cautious when considering investing in companies with an impending liquidation.

 What is a Qualified Dividend?